 Hence a sufficient amount of oil should always exist between the live parts and the tank.
-A gas outlet from the tank is absolutely necessary and some form of vent is made in the tank cover.
+A gas outlet from the tank is essential, and some form of the vent is made in the tank cover.

 The figure shows a double break plain oil circuit breaker construction.
 It provides two breaks in series.
 The two breaks in series provide rapid arc lengthening.
 For successful interruption of fault current, a comparatively long arc length is essential so that the turbulence in the oil produced by the pressures generated by the arc may assist in quenching it.

 Usually, the fixed and moving contacts remain closed, and the breaker carries the standard circuit current.
 When a fault occurs, moving contacts are pushed down by the protective system, and an arc is struck between the contacts, and a large amount of heat is produced, which vaporizes the surrounding oil into gas.
 This gas surrounds the arc and displaces the oil violently.

 The arc is extinguished when the distance between the fixed and moving contacts reaches a certain value.
 The speed of the break should be as high as possible because the sooner arc is extinguished, the smaller energy is released in the breaker, and the less mechanically strong a breaker will have to be designed.

 The main problem in a double break plain oil circuit breaker is that unequal voltage distribution across the breaks, which results in unequal sharing of the total interrupting duty.
 Following are the main features that have an essential effect on the performance of plain break circuit breaker:

 - critical length of the break,

 - the speed of contact movement,

 - head of oil above contacts, it depends on the operating voltage of the breaker,

 - the clearance between the live parts and the earthed tank.